 How to win radio competitions

-On-air radio competitions have always been a good source of high-value prizes.
-And although there are less competitions around compared to the 90s and 00s, you still have a decent chance of winning if you put the effort in.
+On-air radio competitions in the UK have always been a good source of high-value prizes.
+And although there are less competitions around compared to the 90s and 00s, you still have a decent chance of winning if you put the effort in!

 There are lots of ways you can enter an on-air radio competition.
-In the past you would always have to call the studio, but now you can enter by text, email, Twitter, website – even by sharing a photo on Instagram! – depending on the station.
-Since I started entering radio comps, I’ve won holidays to Florida, Spain and Iceland, a Champneys spa break, weekend in London, a Smeg fridge, a pair of bikes, loads of gig and festival tickets, and over £8,000 in cash prizes and vouchers.
+In the past you would always have to call the studio, but now you can also enter by text, email, Twitter, website – even by sharing a photo on Instagram! – depending on the station.
+I’ve been entering radio comps since the early 2000s and I’ve won holidays to Florida, Spain and Iceland, a Champneys spa break, weekends in London, a Smeg fridge, a pair of bikes, loads of gig and festival tickets, and over £10,000 in cash prizes and vouchers!

 Here are my top ten tips for winning on the radio…